ExaWorks/job-api-spec/specification.md

 ## TODO

-- [ ] think more about env var expansion in arguments and other places.
-The important issue is how much of a burden this is on implementations if we mandate it.

 - [ ] we need to go through the resource spec; many common things supported by other JM APIs are not supported by Flux Jobspec V1, such as queue/project/reservation, memory and/or storage requirements